steaks/blueprint-docs/docs/whyBlueprint.md

 ```

 ## Step 2: Add Search
 Add a search input.
 Reload users when the search input changes.
 Implementing this in Blueprint is easy.
-Just plug in a search state to the task.
-Tasks automatically execute when a state input changes.
+Just plug in a search state to the query.
+Queries automatically execute when a state input changes.
 So users will automatically re-load when the search input changes.

 ```
 //server